 About Michael Webb

-He is knowledgeable on the field of relationships and the right way to solve an issue.
-He has been featured in Oprah Winfrey on the year 2003, month of February wherein he discussed about rekindling relationships.
+He is knowledgeable in the field of relationships and the right way to solve an issue.
+He has been featured in Oprah Winfrey on the year 2003, a month of February wherein he discussed rekindling relationships.
 After that publicity, he would receive reviews and features from different magazines like Red book, Marriage, and Cosmopolitan.

 The Book ‘1000 Questions for Couples’ is only $27!
 There will also be a free E-book of ‘101 Romantic Ideas’ and ‘The Newlyweds Guide To a Happy Marriage’.
 Not only that, there is a 60-day money back guarantee if you were not satisfied with the book.